MaxiBoether/strategic-routing/router/README.md

 When specifying TYPE=RELEASE, all of these flags are omitted and `-Ofast` is added instead.

 To select the used psychological model, you can use the PSYCHMOD variable.
 We default to user_equilibrium_2r.
+Other options are linear_simple_example_model_2r and system_optimum_2r.

 To select which module you are building, you can use the STRATEGY variable.
 We default to SSOTD fulldisjoint.
 Possible strategies are:
 - sstod.
 In this case, you can also specify SSOTD_VARIANT, which can either be